sindresorhus/atom-editorconfig/.github/issue_template.md

 I am a nice person filing an feedback, idea or issue! :heart:

-Because i'd like you to take a look on the following unexpected behavior, i
+Because I'd like you to take a look on the following unexpected behavior, I...

 - [ ] provide a list of installed packages (try `apm list`),
 - [ ] provide possibly involved `.editorconfig`-files,